confluentinc/kafka-rest/docs/api.rst

    :statuscode 409:
       * Error code 40901 -- Consumer has already initiated a subscription.
 Consumers may subscribe to multiple topics, but all subscriptions must be initiated in a single request.
+   :statuscode 500:
+      * Error code 500 -- General consumer error response, caused by an exception during the operation.
+An error message is included in the standard format which explains the cause.

    **Example binary request**: